Hacker-Pschorr Brewery: History

 In 1864 Georg Pschorr Jr. became the owner and assumed management of the Pschorr Brewery.
-During nearly 21 years of uninterrupted construction, he realized his life’s goal – to build a new large brewery with the most advanced equipment.
-The Pschorr Brewery was then an industrial company with an annual output that will triple in the years.
+During nearly 21 years of uninterrupted construction, he realized his lifelong goal – to build a new large brewery with the most advanced equipment.
+The Pschorr Brewery was then an industrial company with an annual output that would triple in the coming years.

 In 1972, Hacker and Pschorr merged to form Hacker-Pschorr.

-In 2007, Hacker-Pschorr is the first Munich brewery to switch the bottles of its full range of beers to use traditional swing tops.
+In 2007, Hacker-Pschorr was the first Munich brewery to switch the bottles for its full range of beers to use traditional swing tops.

 Oktoberfest

 When Crown Prince Ludwig I of Bavaria was about to celebrate his wedding in Munich in 1810, he decided it was an occasion for all of Bavaria to celebrate.
 He commissioned Josef Pschorr, then the brewmaster of the Hacker-Pschorr brewery, among other Munich brewers, to develop special brews to commemorate the occasion.

 Subsequent annual celebrations evolved into the city of Munich’s Oktoberfest, which is attended by over six million people each year, who in 2011 consumed over six million litres of beer.
 By Munich law, only the six breweries within the city limits of Munich are invited to serve their beer at Oktoberfest.
 Hacker-Pschorr is one of the six, as is its sister brand, Paulaner.
 Today’s event is held on land donated by Josef Pschorr.